tomascatena/angular-devlogger/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Live Demo

+For a live demo of the app, please visit [DevLogger](https://catena-angular-devlogger.netlify.app/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.